-The Terminal Site has a number of existing surface water and highways drainage systems which ultimately discharge, via pumping stations and interceptors, to Stonehouse Sewer and the River Thames.
+The Terminal Site has a number of existing surface water and highways drainage systems which ultimately discharge, via pumping stations and interceptors, to Stonehouse Sewer and to the River Thames.
 The FRA includes a proposed high level drainage strategy which involves a number of discrete design solutions.

 7.40 Essex County Council was appointed as the Lead Local Flood Authority's statutory consultee for Thurrock last year.
-The consultation response from the County Council objects and considers the the proposed surface water drainage strategy to be inadequate, with particular regard to highways drainage capacity, pumping stations capacity and water treatment.
-The FRA concedes that further information about the existing London Road highways drainage system and further details regarding the operation and capabilities if pumping stations are required.
+The consultation response from the County Council objects and considers the proposed surface water drainage strategy to be inadequate, with particular regard to pumping station capacity and water treatment.
+The FRA concedes that further information about the design and operation of the surface water drainage system is required.
 However, as the proposed drainage strategy is only a high level framework, it is considered that a planning condition can be used to require submission and approval of detailed surface water drainage arrangements.